George Hopkinson: Between the wars

-Hopkinson left the army shortly after the end of the conflict, and in 1919 enrolled in Caius College, Cambridge, where he studied for a civil engineering degree.
+Hopkinson left the army shortly after the end of the conflict, and in 1919 enrolled in Gonville and Caius College, Cambridge, where he studied for a civil engineering degree.
 When he had finished his studies, he spent some time travelling throughout Europe, visiting Poland, the Baltic States and Russia.

-However, after this period of travelling, in 1923 he returned to the army and the North Staffordshire Regiment, and by the following year had reached the rank of captain.
-He began studying for entry into the Staff College, Camberley, and attained a place in the institution in January 1930.
-When he passed out of the Staff College he was seconded from his regiment and appointed as a General Staff Officer (GSO III) to the War Office, and was promoted a short time later to GSO II at the School of Artillery at Larkhill; during the period, he also learnt to fly, gaining his pilot's license in 1933.
-In 1936 he returned to his regiment and commanded a rifle company as a brevet major, but in 1937 he once again retired from the army, taking a job in a civil engineering firm that had operations in Turkey.
+However, after this period of travelling, in 1923 he returned to the army as a lieutenant and the North Staffordshire Regiment, and by the following year had reached the rank of captain.
+While serving with the regiment's second battalion he was promoted to adjutant.
+He began studying for entry into the Staff College, Camberley, then considered as almost essential for future advancement in the army, and eventually attained a place in the institution in January 1930.
+When he passed out of the Staff College he was seconded from his regiment and appointed as a General Staff Officer Grade III (GSO III) to the War Office in London, and was promoted a short time later to GSO II at the School of Artillery at Larkhill; during the period, he also learnt to fly, gaining his pilot's license in 1933.
+In 1936 he returned to his regiment and commanded a rifle company as a brevet major, but, possibly unhappy at the slow rate of promotion during times of peace, in February 1937 he once again retired from the army, taking a job in a civil engineering firm that had operations in Turkey.